fastenhealth/policy/10-facility_access_policy.md

 8. Enforcement of Facility Access Policies
    * Report violations of this policy to the restricted area's department team leader, supervisor, manager, or director, or the Privacy Officer.
    * Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.
-   * Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Luma.
+   * Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Fasten.
 9. Workstation Security
    * Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
    * All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-   * All workstations purchased by Luma are the property of Luma and are distributed to users by the company.
+   * All workstations purchased by Fasten are the property of Fasten and are distributed to users by the company.